jeremyadamsfisher/Amphisbaena/readme.md

 ![good model output](docs/good.png)

-A poorly performing model will assign high-scores to incorrect matches and high-scores to correct matches low-scores, like so:
+A poorly performing model will assign high-scores to incorrect matches and low-scores to correct matches, like so:

 ![bad model output](docs/bad.png)